ondrejkonec/ondrejkonec/books.md

 # My personal library

 List of books that I've read in past with my todo list for current year.
+Very ambitious.

 ## 2021
 ### January